Iran received a ceasefire plan from the US but Tehran dismisses idea of negotiating with Washington

 In addition to proposing to fully open the Strait of Hormuz, it also includes restrictions on Iran’s missile program and its arming of armed groups, and is being treated as the basis for further negotiations between the nations, according to the official who spoke on condition of anonymity to discuss the yet-publicized details of the proposal

-Any talks between the U.S. and Iran would face monumental challenges.
+Any talks between the United States and Iran would face monumental challenges.
 Many of Washington’s shifting objectives, particularly over Iran’s ballistic missile and nuclear programs, remain difficult to achieve.

 Also, it's not clear who in Iran’s government has the authority to negotiate — or would be willing to, as Israel has vowed to continue killing the country’s leaders.